Skip to content

 Medicaid Expansion

-The ACA allowed states to broaden Medicaid eligibility to people with incomes as high as 138% of the federal poverty level.
-This enlargement has led to a considerable increase in Medicaid enrollment, offering protection to tens of millions of low-income adults who were previously ineligible.
-As of 2024, 39 states, together with the District of Columbia, have adopted Medicaid enlargement, resulting in a big discount in the uninsured fee amongst low-income populations.
+The ACA allowed states to broaden Medicaid eligibility to folks with incomes as high as 138% of the federal poverty level.
+This enlargement has led to a substantial increase in Medicaid enrollment, providing safety to tens of thousands of low-income adults who had been previously ineligible.

 Health Insurance Marketplaces